What is eduScrum?

 - Leads to economic prosperity

 - Helps to learn from the mistakes of the past…

 I could continue writing and that list would never end.
 Education has a huge impact on our lives no matter what we do and who we are.

 That’s why it is so important to analyze how we educate students and what we can do to improve their learning process and help them to thrive.

 eduScrum is not a silver bullet, but it can help to develop 21st century skills and address some issues that we experience in education.
-I described them deeply in my previous article.

 The history of eduScrum